arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 ## Examples

+Refer to the submodule `sample-auth-html-css-js` in the GitHub repo: [Auth Examples](https://github.com/arcana-network/auth-examples) for a HTML/CSS/JS sample app that integrates with the {{config.extra.arcana.sdk_name}}.

-Here are some examples of {{config.extra.arcana.sdk_name}} integration with vanilla HTML/CSS/JS app.
+Here are some other examples of {{config.extra.arcana.sdk_name}} vanilla HTML/CSS/JS app that demonstrate integrating with the {{config.extra.arcana.sdk_name}}.

 [[google-social-auth|Onboard Users with Google]]{ .md-button }